 These private bankers are Bordier & Cie, E. Gutzwiller & Cie Banquiers, Rahn+Bodmer Co. and Reichmuth & Co.

 Three remaining members of the Association – Bank Lombard Odier & Co Ltd, Mirabaud & Cie SA and Banque Pictet & Cie SA – are incorporated under Swiss law as companies limited by shares belonging to a limited stock partnership.
-And finally, two members, Gonet & Cie SA and Landolt & Cie SA are incorporated as companies limited by shares.
+And finally, one member, Gonet & Cie SA is incorporated as company limited by shares.

 All members of the ASPB are privately owned and not publicly traded.